The future of Open Innovation

 Erkka: We have had quite a smooth ride.
 Surprises that happen within a startup, are daily business.
 What’s challenging is that you’re not in sync with large organizations, where half year delays are commonplace.

 When I look back, I have to say that you do not need to know everything in at the start, but it´s great to see what you are capable of from the beginning.
 It´s the execution that really matters.
 Build, measure, learn: An Eric Ries mentality.
 We coded the tool for two weeks when we started selling it.
-If you are not embarrassed to showing your product to the customer, then you are just about right.
+If you are not embarrassed to showing your product to the customer, then you are showing it too late.